teletrace/teletrace/website/docs/community/faq.md

 ## What are deployment types available for Teletrace?

-Teletrace can be deployed using [Helm](https://helm.sh/) which is a popular package manager for Kubernetes.
-The Teletrace [Helm chart](https://github.com/teletrace/helm-charts) provides a set of preconfigured templates for deploying Teletrace.
-Using Helm can simplify the deployment process and make it easier to manage and scale Teletrace.
-In addition, Teletrace can be deployed using [Docker Compose](https://docs.docker.com/compose/), which is a tool for defining and running multi-container Docker applications.
-The Teletrace Docker Compose file provides a set of preconfigured services for deploying Teletrace, including the Teletrace API, and storage backend.
-Using Docker Compose can simplify the deployment process and make it easier to test and develop Teletrace locally.
+The recommended way to deploy Teletrace is to deploy our [Helm chart](https://github.com/teletrace/helm-charts) to a Kubernetes cluster.

+Additinally Teletrace is packaged as a standard [OCI image](https://hub.docker.com/r/teletrace/teletrace) that can run locally or be deployed to any cloud service that can handle container images (e.g. AWS ECS) or as a [standalone binary](https://github.com/teletrace/teletrace/releases) that can be executed on any compute service.

+Check out our detailed [deployment guides](../operator-guide/deployment/standalone.md).

 ## How and where does Teletrace store data?

-Teletrace stores its tracing data in a backend storage, which can be one of the following: Elasticsearch or SQLite.
+Teletrace is using plugins to store data in different storage backends, this allows the platform to be extended to the users' use-case with ease.

+currently supported plugins:

+- ElasticSearch (version 8+)
+- SQLite

 The choice of storage system depends on the specific use case and requirements.

-## How does Teletrace handle high traffic?

-Currently, Teletrace's backend does not designed to handle high traffic.